 What is an SBA loan?

-An SBA loan is a small business loan that is partially guaranteed by the Small Business Administration.
-The Small Business Administration (SBA) works with a network of financial institutions that provide funding to small businesses.
+A network of financial institutions works with the Small Business Administration (SBA) to provide funding to small businesses.
 These financial institutions lend small businesses money more frequently and with better terms than a traditional bank – due to the loans being partially guaranteed by the SBA.
 The SBA can cover up to 85% of a loan amount, meaning if a business is unable to pay back the full loan amount, the SBA will cover the amount they guaranteed.
-Due to this guarantee, it is generally easier for small businesses to qualify and be approved for funding, in comparison to a traditional bank loan.
+Overall, small businesses find it generally easier to qualify for and be approved for funding, compared to a traditional bank loan, due to the guarantee associated with it.

 COVID-19 Relief Options